datacarpentry/rr-publication/publication/publication.md

   * Published need not mean easily citable, and easily trackable for
     impact: acquire persistent identifier that is broadly supported in scholarly communication.
+* How to structure discussion to avoid "now, let's talk about everything related to publication?"